paguasmar/paguasmar.github.io/index.md

 ### Kassem Hussein
 ![Senior Data Scientist](imgs/kassem.png "Senior Data Scientist")

-_During the time I worked with Pedro he was involved in 2 projects, one for automating DAGs in a Machine learning model and another for exploring new techniques to detecting anomalies.
+_During the time I worked with Pedro he was involved in 2 projects, one for automating \[Airflow\] DAGs in a Machine learning model and another for exploring new techniques to detecting anomalies.
 In both projects Pedro performed with great excellence and minimal supervision._